antihax/goesi/esi/docs/ContactsApi.md

 > []GetAlliancesAllianceIdContacts200Ok GetAlliancesAllianceIdContacts(ctx, allianceId, optional)
 Get alliance contacts

-Return contacts of an alliance  ---  This route is cached for up to 300 seconds  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/alliances/{alliance_id}/contacts/)
+Return contacts of an alliance  ---  This route is cached for up to 300 seconds

 ### Required Parameters